Question for Short Debate

 Blasphemy is a sensitive issue in Pakistan.
 It arouses sentiments among the general populace that have led to death and destruction in Pakistan, sadly.
 Many in Pakistan believe that their country’s blasphemy law is misunderstood, as if it protects only Muslims.
 In reality, however, it protects all Pakistanis equally.
 According to the official figures, the majority, 95%, of those accused under the blasphemy law are Muslims.
 The maximum penalty under the blasphemy law is death but, as I understand, no one has ever been executed by a court of law under this section.
 I stand to be corrected.

-While I very much appreciate DfID’s support in education, reducing poverty, building resilience and many other important sectors in the poorest areas of Pakistan, will the Minister say what Her Majesty’s Government can do to help the democratic Government in Pakistan and support their endeavours to make the country more peaceful, tolerant and prosperous?
+I very much appreciate DfID’s support in education, reducing poverty, building resilience and many other important sectors in the poorest areas of Pakistan, but will the Minister say what Her Majesty’s Government can do to help the democratic Government in Pakistan and support their endeavours to make the country more peaceful, tolerant and prosperous?

 My Lords, I thank my noble friend for securing this important debate.
 As he emphasised, the brutal application of sharia law, in conjunction with the failure of the authorities to ensure due legal process, has resulted in horrendous violence.
 Blasphemy laws have been used by extremists as a pretext for murder.
 Young girls have been abducted and forced to change their religion or have been forced into marriage.
 Others are in prison or have been sentenced to death for apostasy.